tushar-hatwar/ELT_Pipeline_Python_Snowflake/README.md

 1. Log in to Snowflake with your credentials.
 2. Navigate to the Inspection Database from Databases.
-3. Create a worksheet and run the Check_Data query.
+3. Create a worksheet and run the Check_Data_SQL query.

 ## Contributing
 If you would like to contribute to this project, please create a pull request.